stefan-hoeck/idris2-tutorial/src/Tutorial/Eq.md

    twice leads to the original strand.

-   Hint: Proof this for single bases first, and use `cong2` from the *Prelude* in your implementation.
+   Hint: Proof this for single bases first, and use `cong2` from the *Prelude* in your implementation for sequences of nucleic acids.

 4. Implement function `replaceVect`: